AMReX-Codes/amrex/Docs/sphinx_documentation/source/Chapter3.rst

 the section on :ref:`sec:build:make`.
 The second approach is to build install AMReX as a library (cf. :ref:`sec:build:lib`).; an application code then uses its own build system and links to AMReX as an external library.
-Finally, AMReX can also be built with Cmake, as detailed in the section on :ref:`sec:build:cmake`.
+Finally, AMReX can also be built with CMake, as detailed in the section on :ref:`sec:build:cmake`.

 .. toctree::